 Your kidneys contain millions of minute blood vessels that filter waste products from your blood.
 But diabetes can damage these amazing organs, so they lose their filtering ability.
 How is kidney disease caused and what can you do to prevent or reverse the damage?

 To keep your body functioning properly, waste products and excess fluid must be removed on a regular basis.
-To do this, you have two bean-shaped kidneys … each about the size of your fist … located on either side of your spine just below your rib cage.

 The urine flows from your kidneys to your bladder.
 Once your bladder is full, you get an urge to pee and the urine and the wastes it contains leave your body.